What is a bioactive substrate, and what does it mean for bearded dragons?

 What About Humidity And Temperature Issues?

-While bearded dragons are native to semiarid and arid environments, contrary to popular belief, they tolerate various humidity levels.
+While bearded dragons are native to semiarid and arid environments, they tolerate various humidity levels contrary to popular belief.

 Current research suggests the fungal and bacterial blooms in closed terrariums are more likely the result of stagnant air rather than humidity levels, which are too high for bearded dragons.

-If your humidity levels in a bioactive environment are higher than normal, we recommend properly cross-ventilating rather than reducing moisture.
+If your humidity levels in a bioactive environment are higher than normal, we recommend correctly cross-ventilating rather than reducing moisture.

 Normal levels during the day should be between 30-40%.